Research

 “Portfolio Choice with Sustainable Spending: A Model of Reaching for Yield” Journal of Financial Economics, 2022, with John Y. Campbell

-We show that reaching for yield – a tendency to take more risk when the real interest rate declines while the risk premium remains constant – results from imposing a sustainable spending constraint on an otherwise standard infinitely lived investor with power utility.
+We show that reaching for yield -- a tendency to take more risk when the real interest rate declines while the risk premium remains constant -- results from imposing a sustainable spending constraint on an otherwise standard infinitely lived investor with power utility.
 This is true for two alternative versions of the constraint which make wealth and consumption follow martingales in levels or in logs, respectively.
 Reaching for yield intensifies when the interest rate is initially low, helping to explain the salience of the topic in the current low-rate environment.
 The sustainable spending constraint also affects the response of risktaking to a change in the risk premium, which can even be negative when the riskless interest rate is sufficiently low.
-In a variant of the model where the sustainable spending constraint is formulated in nominal terms, low inflation also encourages risktaking. (pre-publication version, online appendix, code)
+In a variant of the model where the sustainable spending constraint is formulated in nominal terms, low inflation also encourages risktaking.

 Research in Progress

-“Jump risk: estimation and implications”, with Nikunj Kapadia and Emil Siriwardane
+“Jump Risk: Estimation and Implications”, with Nikunj Kapadia and Emil Siriwardane

 We use a model free option based measure of jump risk to estimate jump risk in the cross section of stocks.
 We show that the exposure to average cross-sectional jump intensity is priced in the cross-section of stock returns.
 This relationship is stronger than for exposure to S&P jump intensity.
 We show that companies with higher exposure to average jump intensity not only have low stock returns but also experience a fall in profitability and investments during the GFC.
 We show that the proposed measure loads on large jumps.
-We, therefore, link our measure to macro-finance literature and showing that time series movements of jump intensity are inconsistent with baseline variable disaster risk models and, in particular, imply a significantly lower risk premium. (overview of disaster measure)
+We, therefore, link our measure to macro-finance literature and showing that time series movements of jump intensity are inconsistent with baseline variable disaster risk models and, in particular, imply a significantly lower risk premium.